 Monoprint Processes

-Thin layers of 'Open' acrylic paint (or inks) are rolled or brushed onto the 'Geli' plate.
+Thin layers of 'Open' acrylic paint (or inks) are rolled or brushed onto the 'Gel' plate.
 Registered paper is placed down and rubbed to transfer the image to the paper.

 The process is repeated many times with different colours